Cooking BBQ Ribs

 Prevent BBQ Ribs From Burning…

+The first rub that goes on the ribs should be balanced – don’t coat them with too much sugar.
 Sugar burns fairly fast and you don’t want that.
 It will create a bitter, unpleasant taste.

 Seasoning Your BBQ Ribs…